Aztec cuisine: Cereals

-Spices
+Herbs and Spices

 A great number of herbs and spices were available to the Aztecs in seasoning food.
 Among the most important, chili peppers come in a wide variety of species and cultivars, some domesticated and many of them wild.
 These included a great range of heat intensity depending on the amount of capsaicin present, with some being mild and others being very piquant.

 The chilis were often dried and ground for storage and use in cooking, some roasted beforehand to impart different tastes.
 Flavors varied significantly from one type to another, including sweet, fruity, earthy, smoky, and fiery hot.

-Native species of plants used as seasonings produced flavors similar to Old World spices that often proved to be more easily accessible in cooking after the Spanish conquest.
-Culantro or Mexican coriander provides a much stronger flavor than its Old World parallel, cilantro, and its leaves can be easier to dry.
+Several native species of plants used as seasonings produced flavors similar to Old World spices that were introduced after the Spanish conquest.
+Pápalos and culantro (Mexican coriander) provide a much stronger flavor than their Old World parallel, cilantro.
 Mexican oregano and Mexican anise likewise produce flavors reminiscent of their Mediterranean counterparts, while allspice has an aroma somewhere in between nutmeg, cloves, and cinnamon.

 The bark of canella or white cinnamon has a soft, delicate flavor that might have eased the acceptance of the more pungent cinnamon of Ceylon into modern Mexican cuisine.

 Before the arrival of onions and garlic, subtler but similar wild plants such as Kunth's onion and other southern-ranging species of the genus Allium, as well as the fragrant leaves of garlic vine may have been used.

 Other flavorings available included mesquite, vanilla, achiote, epazote, hoja santa, popcorn flower, avocado leaf, and other indigenous plants.